nanocurrency/nano-docs/docs/running-a-node/rocksdb-ledger-backend.md

 * Database transaction tracker is not supported
 * Cannot execute CLI commands which require writing to the database, such as `nano_node --peer_clear` these must be executed when the node is stopped

-#### Note about snapshotting with RocksDB
+!!! note "Snapshotting with RocksDB"
-> When backing up using the `--snapshot` CLI option, it is currently set up to do incremental backups, which reduces copying the need to copy the whole database.
-However if the original files are deleted then the backup directory should also be deleted otherwise there can be inconsistencies.0
+	When backing up using the --snapshot CLI option, it is currently set up to do incremental backups, which reduces the need to copy the whole database.
+However if the original files are deleted, then the backup directory should also be deleted otherwise there can be inconsistencies.